worldpeaceenginelabs/METAVERSE-SEED/README.md

 Become a part of Cloud Atlas today and join an exciting community that’s shaping a brighter future.
 Together, we can forge a better world for ourselves and the generations to come.
 <br><br>

+# Support Cloud Atlas

+## Funding Cloud Atlas
+Cloud Atlas, my passion project, intentionally remains non-profit and free forever.
+However, I dream of turning it into a full-time job while traveling.
+With just €6,000 for an entire year, I could dedicate myself fully to Cloud Atlas and lead a decent life.
+Please consider supporting me by contributing to my Bitcoin address: [1JncJkm2FwuuNBYH1w2HxnbQ2uphmJyYGj](https://bitcoinblockexplorers.com/address/1JncJkm2FwuuNBYH1w2HxnbQ2uphmJyYGj).

-# Want to Support Cloud Atlas?
-Become a Relay Node!
+## Become a Relay Node!
 Become a contributor to our network by simply pinning the Cloud Atlas tab in your desktop browser and help us grow.

 Background: Cloud Atlas operates on a decentralized back-end, synchronizing through WebRTC and signaling over the BitTorrent tracker network.
 By simply running our page, you become an integral part of our infrastructure as a relay node.<br><br><br>